Nurse Aide Certificate

 Offered at: Larimer, Westminster

-This certificate program provides students with entry-level skills required for employment as a nurse’s aide in a long-term care facility, an acute care facility or a home health care agency.
+Learn the entry-level skills required for employment as a CNA in a long-term care facility, an acute care facility or a home health care agency.
 Not all of the patients a nurse aide cares for are elderly, but the special needs of the geriatric population are an emphasis of the Nurse Aide training program at FRCC.

 See admission requirements by campus.